shannah/cn1-applesignin/README.md

 ## Supported Platforms

 This library will work on all platforms.
-On iOS it will use native authentication.
+On iOS 13 and higher, it will use native authentication.
 On other platforms it will use Oauth2 authentication.

 ## Credits